 We get it – self-tanning is a time commitment.
 If you’re looking for a way to skip a step, towelettes are just what you need.
 Towelettes gently exfoliate while giving your skin a natural-looking tan.
 We love Dr. Dennis Gross Skincare Alpha Beta® Glow Pads because they exfoliate skin with alpha and beta hydroxy acids.
 With these towelettes, you’re not only getting a gorgeous glow.
 You’re also minimizing signs of aging and other imperfections.

-Which self-tanner is your favorite?
+Do you have a question about how to apply self-tanner?
 Share with us in the comments below, or on Facebook, Twitter and Instagram using #LovelySkin.